guypursey/Lijst/README.md

 #Lijst

-##v0.0.1
+##v0.0.2

-This version is very basic and only allows addition, subtraction, multiplication, and division and two basic variables: `T` and `NIL`.
-At the moment it's more along the lines of a proof-of-concept (though it doesn't prove much).
+This version is very basic and allows addition, subtraction, multiplication, and division and two basic variables: `T` and `NIL`.
+It also allows definition of new variables.
+At the moment the project is more along the lines of a proof-of-concept (though it doesn't prove much).

 ###What?